What is Interim Caregiver Service (ICS)?

 - Operating Hours: Monday to Friday from 8:30am to 8:00pm; Saturday to Sunday from 8:30am to 12:30pm

-Homage not only offer temporary care support for seniors after hospital discharge, but we also go the extra mile and ensure that you are matched with the most suitable caregivers and nurses according to your unique care needs and preferences.
+Homage not only offers temporary care support for seniors after a hospital discharge, but we also go the extra mile and ensure that you are matched with the most suitable caregivers and nurses according to your unique care needs and preferences.
 Our team of trained local Care Professionals can help with simple nursing procedures, personal care, medical services and home therapy post-surgery, while you recover in the comfort of your own home surrounded by the ones closest to you.
-With Homage, you can book care by the hour, 24/7, and don’t have to be restricted by the duration and number of shifts.
+At Homage, you can book care by the hour or round the clock and don’t have to be restricted by the duration and number of shifts.

 - Grey, H. (2020, November 20).
 Activities of Daily Living (ADL) in Singapore.
 Retrieved December 9, 2020, from https://www.homage.sg/resources/activities-of-daily-living-adl/

 - Grey, H. (2020, November 22).
 A Complete Guide to Singapore Community Hospitals.
 Retrieved December 9, 2020, from https://www.homage.sg/resources/community-hospital-singapore/

 - HeySummit. (n.d.).
 Ageing Asia 2020 – World Ageing Festival (First Virtual Ageing Month) by Ageing Asia Pte Ltd. Retrieved December 9, 2020, from https://worldageingfestival.heysummit.com/8th-asia-pacific-eldercare-innovation-awards/